 We assist these cultural leaders through Bright Future Now and the Bright Future Network in ways that enable them to discover:

-- a whole-system understanding of the new human context at the dawn of the 21st century
+- a whole-system understanding of the new human context in the early 21st century

 - practical, experience-based approaches to the perplexing issues of our times consistent with this emerging context